 A US federal appeals court upheld R. Kelly's 20-year prison sentence for child pornography and other crimes, rejecting the singer's claim that the case was filed too late.
-Kelly was sentenced in February of last year, but his lawyers claimed the statute of limitations had expired by the time he was charged, defence that the Chicago court rejected on Friday.
+Kelly was sentenced in February of last year, but his lawyers claimed the statute of limitations had expired by the time he was charged, a defence that the Chicago court rejected on Friday.

 "For years, Robert Sylvester Kelly abused underage girls.
 By employing a complex scheme to keep victims quiet, he long evaded consequences," judge Amy St. Eve wrote in the ruling by the three-panel bench.